rundeck/rundeck/docs/en/api/rundeck-api.md

 Optional Parameters:

 * `format` : Result format.
-One of "xml" or "yaml".
-Default is "xml".
+Default is "xml", can use "yaml" or "json", or an installed ResourceFormat plugin name.

 Result: Depending on the `format` parameter, a value of "xml" will return [resource-xml](../man5/resource-xml.html) and "yaml" will return [resource-yaml](../man5/resource-yaml.html) formatted results.